Intrepid (1787 ship): Career

 Intrepid, Turnbull, master, was on her way from Demerara to Liverpool when she had to put into Antigua leaky.
 The next report, from Antigua, was that it was expected that she would be able to proceed on her voyage.
 A third report stated that Intrepid had had to unload to effect repairs but that she was reloading and was expected to sail with the next convoy.
 She arrived at Liverpool on 18 June.

 Fate

-Intrepid, Stroyan, master, arrived at St Johns, Newfoundland on 22 June 1816.
+Intrepid, Stroyan, master, arrived at St. John's, Newfoundland on 22 June 1816.
 She then sailed to Miramichi.

 Intrepid ran aground on 16 November on the Hoyle Sandbank, in Liverpool Bay.
 She was later refloated and taken in to Bootle Bay.

 Intrepid then disappeared from the registers and from the ship arrival and departure data in Lloyd's List.